cobyzeng/uMigrate/README.md

 ### Logging

-* uMigrate tries to produce a good log, but it is not avle to detect changes made by `Change*` methods.
+* uMigrate tries to produce a good log, but it is not able to detect changes made by `Change*` methods.
 If you need a proper log for that, use `Logger` provided by `UmbracoMigrationBase`.

 ### Testing